just1and0/React-Native-Paystack-WebView/example/README.md

 ## 📄 License

-This demo is part of the React Native Paystack WebView project and follows the same MIT license.
+This example is part of the React Native Paystack WebView project and follows the same MIT license.

 ## 🤝 Contributing